Neurodiversity in the workplace

 On average, organisations use 16 SaaS applications.
 SaaS applications include Slack, Office 365 and Zendesk.
 They help to keep track of projects, communicate with stakeholders, and manage their customer base.
 But what about empowering the workforce?

 Organisations who invest in the right tools for their staff see an increase in productivity, morale and retention.
 Read&Write is a literacy and productivity software.
 It helps employees to work in a way that suits them best.
 Employees can change the format of their digital documents.
 They can communicate in their preferred way.
 And, they gain access to accessibility features including text-to-speech and talk & type dictation.

-Disability employment law protects people with disabilities in the workplace.
+This includes people with a diagnosed neurodiverse condition.
 It helps to make sure everyone has an equal opportunity to start and stay in work.
 And puts the onus on employers to make it a priority.
 Disability legislation such as the Disability Discrimination Act protects employees and job applicants.

 Protecting disabled workers rights requires action across recruitment, onboarding, and retainment processes.
 This includes reasonable adjustments which help staff overcome disadvantage resulting from their disability.

 If you've got questions, check out our blog on commonly asked FAQs.